BootstrapCMS/CMS/README.md

 * Any pull requests made against the master branch will be closed immediately.
 * If you plan to fix a bug, please create a branch called `fix-`, followed by an appropriate name.
 * If you plan to add a feature, please create a branch called `feature-`, followed by an appropriate name.
-* Please indent with 4 spaces rather than tabs, and make sure your code is commented.
+* Please follow PSR-2 standards except namespace declarations should be on the same line as `<?php`.

 ## License

 GNU AFFERO GENERAL PUBLIC LICENSE

-Bootstrap CMS Is A PHP CMS Powered By Laravel 4.0 With Sentry 2.0
+Bootstrap CMS Is A PHP CMS Powered By Laravel 4.0 With Sentry 2.1
 Copyright (C) 2013  Graham Campbell

 This program is free software: you can redistribute it and/or modify